zohaibshahzadTO/Angular-Tour-of-Heroes/README.md

 # Simulate a Data Server

-As mentioned throughout this ReadME, this app mimics communication with a remote data ever by using the <b?In-memory Web API module</b>.
+As mentioned throughout this ReadME, this app mimics communication with a remote data ever by using the <b>In-memory Web API module</b>.

 After installing the module, the app will make requests to and receive responses from the HttpClient without knowing that the In-memory Web API is intercepting those requests, applying them to an in-memory data store, and returning simulated responses.